anikethulule/jenkins-to-github-actions-migration/README.md

 ## DevOps learning outcomes

-After completing this **Aniket DevOps** project, you should be able to explain and demonstrate:
+After completing this **jenkins-to-github-actions-migration** project, you should be able to explain and demonstrate:

 - How Jenkins concepts translate into GitHub Actions concepts.
 - Why CI and CD should be separated into dependent jobs.